 Blinken, Austin visit Australia on last leg of Pacific blitz

-Brisbane (Australia) (AFP) – US Secretary of State Antony Blinken and Pentagon chief Lloyd Austin met Australia's prime minister Friday on the final leg of a Pacific tour designed to reinforce Washington's standing in the region.
+Brisbane (Australia) (AFP) – US Secretary of State Antony Blinken and Pentagon chief Lloyd Austin visited Australia Friday on the final leg of a Pacific tour designed to reinforce Washington's standing in the region.

 Issued on: Modified: